-10 adorable words that do not exist in English - but should give
+10 adorable words that don't exist in English - but should

-10 adorable words that do not exist in English - but should give
+10 adorable words that don't exist in English - but should

-There are only a few nations that deal with social decency as intensely as the British.
-We can have whole conversations that consist only of the word "sorry", we express our anger by apologizing, and if we are really angry, we do as radical things as refusal to offer tea.
+There are few nations as concerned with social decency as the British.
+We can have entire conversations consisting only of the word “sorry,” we express our anger by apologizing, and when we are truly angry we do such radical things as refusing to offer tea.

-Our inability to deal with difficult social situations is perfectly summarized in this delightful anecdote by Douglas Adams, the author of The Hitchhiker’s Guide to the Galaxy.
+Our inability to cope with difficult social situations is perfectly summed up in this delightful anecdote from Douglas Adams, author of The Hitchhiker's Guide to the Galaxy.

-English is a rich and diverse language, but unfortunately it leaves us to be desired in some situations.
+English is a rich and diverse language, but unfortunately in some situations it leaves us wanting.
 Here we describe 10 foreign words that do not exist in English, each of which perfectly describes a very real situation.

 Language: Scottish